amethystaurora-robo/simulation_practice/README.md

-# Simulation of Coupled Atmosphere and Ocean based on Gottwald Model
+# MultiStability in Gottwald Model

-This code is for the Gottwald Model, a simplified climate model, assuming the Lorenz-84 chaotic atmosphere and the Stommel simplified ocean '2-box' model.
+This code is for the Gottwald Model, which combines assumptions of a Lorenz-84 chaotic atmosphere and a Stommel ocean '2-box' model.

 The Lorenz-84 atmosphere involves the variables:
 - x, the east-west strength of westerlies